10 tips to crack interview for design courses at NID, NIFT & IIT

 10. Do not know the answer, admit it

 If you have a subject question wherein you do not have any clue of the answer, admit your ignorance very frankly.
 Do not bluff or beat around the bush.
 Simply, inform the interviewers that you do not know the answer.
-If you are confident enough you can ask the interviewer for guidance on where you can learn more about the topic, thus showing your curiosity on the subject.
+If you are confident enough, you can ask the interviewer for guidance on where you can learn more about the topic, thus showing your curiosity about the subject.